- Last Updated: 15 September 2021 15 September 2021

 - A District Attendance Council will meet quarterly to develop/implement District attendance initiatives.
 Building attendance teams will work regularly each month to address building attendance initiatives and interventions.

-- Truancy citations or violations may be issued to students with excessive absences in cooperation with law enforcement and the judicial system.
+- Students with excessive absences may be referred to the State’s Attorney’s Office for truancy citations or other legal violations that may be issued to the students or students’ legal guardians in cooperation with law enforcement and the judicial system.
 The District’s Social Workers are appointed as the District’s Truancy Officers.

 Making up work for absences: